 - Blanch for 3 minutes in boiling salted water, then strain into a colander and set aside.

-- Heat oil, sweat onion and honey in it, add the lightly squeezed savoy cabbage and fry briefly.
+- Heat oil, sweat onion and date syrup in it, add the lightly squeezed savoy cabbage and fry briefly.

 - Deglaze with vegetable stock and cream, add mustard and simmer open in the pot for 10 minutes, stirring occasionally.

 - Season to taste with salt, pepper and optionally caraway powder.

 - If you want it to be leaner, replace the sweet cream with sour cream (only 10% fat and also very tasty!)

 - Combine savoy cabbage sauce with cooked buckwheat noodles or other whole grain pasta.